kailash-manasarovar/statement/docs/timeline/2024/july.md

 - The most interesting part of this talk, I found, was a couple of solid demonstrations of how crypto-ownership can be easily tracked, especially when it comes to major fraud and child sex-trafficking.
 - Very comforting.

+### Ben says something weird, then leaves the company

+- I bump into Ben in the hotel foyer on my way back from conference sessions.
+- He is standing in the middle of the corridor, in my way, and he comes up to me and has a bit of a rant.
+- Except, he's repeating the same words I said to [mushroom man in Bali](may.md#the-pakistani-yorkshire-man), when he was distracting me while the conference hall emptied and the [Jitendra Das lookalike](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life), Aziz the Rust developer, could introduce himself.
+- I guess those words were recorded and broadcast to the paying porn addicts worldwide.
+- Ben had famously spent months looking for Azif the British/Pakistani Rust engineer, or whatever his name was.
+- He reported this in every management meeting and, just a few weeks before Bali, he announced that he'd found him.
+- Ben leaves the company about a week later.
+- This is so strange because Ben, apparently, had a key systems role in the business, and he's just gone!
+Poof!
+- I don't really understand it and I wonder if he was bullied out, especially since he repeated my bullied-person words back to me.
+- I have an obsessive good view of people who probably don't deserve it, but I'd rather it was that way.
+- Interestingly, when I try to find references for Ben online, there are none at all.
+Zero.

 ### Meeting my Belgian friend

 - I have a dear friend in Belgium with a fabulous name.